Add a Maven dependency

 Generate a diagram.

 Click Structure in the left toolbar.
-IntelliJ IDEA opens the Structure tool window that displays a map of your diagram with a small preview of the selected block and its neighbors.
+Aqua opens the Structure tool window that displays a map of your diagram with a small preview of the selected block and its neighbors.

 Use the context menu to zoom in and out, move canvas, change layout, and export part of the diagram into an image.